ibm-cloud-docs/codeengine/cmd_defs.md

 :   Add the contents of a secret to the file system of your application container by providing a mount directory and the name of a secret, with the format `MOUNT_DIRECTORY=SECRET_NAME`.
 Each mounted secret must use a unique mount directory.
 For each key-value pair in the secret, a file is added to the specified mount directory where the filename is the key and the contents of the file is the value of the key-value pair.
 Specify one mount configuration per `--mount-secret` option; for example, `--mount-secret /etc/secret-a=secret--a --mount-secret /etc/secret-b=secret-b`.
 This value is *optional*.

 `--no-cluster-local`, `--ncl`
 :   Deploy the application with a public endpoint.
-The application has exposure to external traffic.
+The application deploys such that it can receive requests from the public internet or from components within the {{site.data.keyword.codeengineshort}} project.
 This value is *optional*.
 The default value is `true`.

 `--no-wait`, `--nw`
 :   Create the application and do not wait for the application to be ready.
 If you specify the `--no-wait` option, the application create begins and does not wait.
 Use the `app get` command to check the application status.
 This value is *optional*.
 The default value is `false`.